facebook/TestSlide/README.md

     self.request.get_header('Accept')  # => raises UndefinedBehaviorForCall

   def test_compose_behavior(self):
-    'Passes as new behavior was added on top of the previos' self.mock_callable(self.request, 'get_header')\
+    'Passes as new behavior was added on top of the previous' self.mock_callable(self.request, 'get_header')\
       .for_call('Accept')\
       .to_return_value('*/*')